ExaWorks/job-api-spec/specification.md

 - getters/setters can be replaced by properties, depending on what is customary in the language in which the library is implemented

+- the root of the class hierarchy is called `Object` in this document

 ### JobExecutor